Oaklands Park, South Australia: Transport

 The Seaford railway line travels through the suburb and stops at Oaklands railway station.
 The station has been redeveloped as a transport exchange by the South Australian Government and Marion Council to improve access to surrounding facilities.

 There is a bus interchange at the Westfield Marion with connections to Adelaide city, Flinders University, Hallett Cove, Noarlunga Centre and Port Adelaide.

 Demographics

+2001

 In the 2001 Australian Bureau of Statistics Census, the population was 3,029 with the females outnumbering the males 53.6% against 46.4%, 1.0% of the population of Oaklands Park Indigenous Australians.

 With most people in Oaklands Park born in Australia, 6.8% of the suburb's population was born in England, then the other origins of the people in the suburb being (in descending order): Scotland, Netherlands, New Zealand and Germany.

+2021

+In the 2021 Census, the population was recorded as 3,948 with women making up 53.7% of the population and 2.3% identifying as Aboriginal and/or Torres Strait Islander.

+63.4% of people living in Oaklands Park were born in Australia, with 4.4% of the suburb's population born in England.
+The demographic shifts from previous censuses with birth countries of the people in the suburb being recorded as (in descending order): China (excludes SARs and Taiwan), India, Nepal and the Netherlands.